JieyuWu/ToyotaMod/Packaging-a-Release.md

 I am going to assume you know how to SSH into your EON / Comma2.
 For the purpose of this document I will refer to your device as an EON - but it also applies to the Comma2.

+# Required code modifications

+## selfdrive/common/version.h
+Edit this to be specific to your fork / branch.
+I suggest appending a short ID and a secondary version for your release
+ex: 0.7.4-GM-0.1
+Your version should be incremented with each release to ensure the update can be identified

+If you updated Panda code, you should also update panda/VERSION
+I am using the same format as the OP version.
+It is even more important to update this, as OP uses it to decide if it should flash the Panda.

+## release/build_devel.sh
+Search for "commaai" and replace it with your github username. there should be 4 instances.
+As of this writing, they are lines 10, 17, 20 and 40

+Find this block and update the publisher info to match you starts at line 29
+`export GIT_COMMITTER_NAME="<Name>"
+export GIT_COMMITTER_EMAIL="<email>"
+export GIT_AUTHOR_NAME="<name>"
+export GIT_AUTHOR_EMAIL="<email>"`

+Around line 60, the submodules are added.
+If you are using a different branch than master, update the branch name `add_subtree "cereal" "cereal" master add_subtree "panda" "panda" master add_subtree "opendbc" "opendbc" master add_subtree "openpilot-pyextra" "pyextra" master`

+## installer/installer.c

+Around line 34
+Update the repository url
+`#define GIT_CLONE_COMMAND "git clone https://github.com/jasonjshuler/openpilot.git"`

+## installer/Makefile
+Around line 95, update the target branch name.
+I think it defaults to master2 This should match the branch you intend people to use.
+I recommend devel.
+`					-DBRANCH=devel \`

+## Commit and push all your changes.
+Make sure your submodules are updated as well

 # Deployment Steps